src73/rrss/README.md

 1. Copy `rrss_blank_db.db` to `rrss.db`

 2. the RSS feeds you want to scrape are configurable in `load.php` - you should change them!
-Check that you don't have any syntax errors by visiting `http://my-host.com/load.php`.
+Check that you don't have any syntax errors by visiting `http://example.com/load.php`.

 ### 2. Host the code
-You can host the code anywhere that allows
+You can host the code anywhere that allows PHP with persistent file writing.

-I use a free PHP host like (InfinityFree)[https://www.infinityfree.com/].
+I use a free PHP host like [InfinityFree](https://www.infinityfree.com/).

-Hosting is very simple - just drag-n-drop the files to your host.
+Hosting is very simple: simply drag-n-drop the files to your web server and cross your fingers.

 ### 3. Schedule the loading job